BIG-RAT/jamfcpr/README.md

 ## History

-- 2024-01-02 v4.0.2:  Better error handling, better handling of concurrent operations, better hancdling of bearer token.
+- 2024-01-02 v4.0.2:  Better error handling, better handling of concurrent operations, better handling of bearer token.

 - 2024-01-02 v4.0.2-b1:  Redesign of the interface.
 Updated to be compatible with JCDS2 (only).
 Enable command line usage.